sidvin101/QuizMaker_RAG/README.md

 - There is a possibility for incorrect answers

 ## Future Development
-- Finish the retry for the code
+- Finish the retry mechanism for the code
 - Provide UI for the user specify the number of questions and the chunking size